obenchekroun/chaaipyia/README.md

 ### Configure chaapyia
 * Make sure you are in your chaaipyia install directory.
 * Run `nano .config` for all configuration options.
 There's a lot to play with here, and apart from file paths you should be able to play around and see what happens.
 * The most important item of configuration is `[EPD]` - `type` .
 You should set this to the supported EPD you have plugged in, anything from [omni-epd's readme](https://github.com/robweber/omni-epd) should work, copy and paste the appropriate EPD string and paste it here instead of omni_epd.mock.
 Leaving type as omni_epd.mock will generate a png file in this folder instead of updating the display.
+ * The Waveshare 5.65 inch 7 colors is `waveshare_epd.epd5in65f`.
 * Provider weights (determining the source of images for chaaipyia) have also to be configured : `nano .config`, and set the _Provider Weight_ section. for example `dalle_amount = 1`, to systematically go for a Dall-E image.
 * Make sure that `use_keychain = False` is set to False, as keychain do not wok properly on RPi Zero2W.
 * run `python3 examples/review_screen.py` and see if it works on your screen. _(If your screen is not displaying an image there's most likely a problem with your EPD, you can also check pycasso.log to troubleshoot)_